PierreCounathe/NBA-games-visualization-and-shooting-success-probability/README.md

 ### Shooting success probabilities on the court

+- Shooting success probability on the court with a closest defender 1 foot away from the ball carrier
 ![shooting success probability on the court with a closest defender 1 foot away](results/shooting_success_probability_with_dist_def_1.png)

+- Shooting success probability on the court with a closest defender 2.5 feet away from the ball carrier
 ![shooting success probability on the court with a closest defender 2.5 feet away](results/shooting_success_probability_with_dist_def_2.5.png)

+- Shooting success probability on the court with a closest defender 5 feet away from the ball carrier
 ![shooting success probability on the court with a closest defender 5 feet away](results/shooting_success_probability_with_dist_def_5.png)